Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 can only live inside the fraud proof system.
 That leaves certificate verification logic, which could be placed either in the rollup's inbox contract or inside the rollup virtual machine executing off-chain.
-The question of where to place this logic boils is the key distinguishing factor between the "M1" and "M2" integration paths.
+The question of where to place this logic is the key distinguishing factor between the "M1" and "M2" integration paths.

 An instructive way to dive into the L2 inbox certificate verification strategy